-Al Asayl Exhibition 2023 To Kick Off On September 28 At Expo Al Dhaid
+Al Asayl Exhibition 2023 to kick off on September 28 at Expo Al Dhaid

 Al Asayl 2023 offers a comprehensive showcase of the latest in horse and camel care products, cutting-edge breeding techniques, essential stable equipment, and state-of-the-art animal transport vehicles.
 Additionally, attendees will be treated to a captivating display of the finest falcon species, along with insights into the art and principles of falconry.

-HE Abdullah Sultan Al Owais , Chairman of SCCI and Chairman of Expo Centre Sharjah, expressed his satisfaction with the exhibition's progress, even in its early stages.
-He emphasized that the Chamber is committed to putting forth maximum efforts to further enhance the event's staand uphold its role in preserving the national heritage.
+HE Abdullah Sultan Al Owais, Chairman of SCCI and Chairman of Expo Centre Sharjah, expressed his satisfaction with the exhibition's progress, even in its early stages.
+He emphasized that the Chamber is committed to putting forth maximum efforts to further enhance the event's status and uphold its role in preserving the national heritage.

 Al Owais also highlighted the exhibition's importance in attracting more exhibitors and serving the needs of both residents and visitors in the region who have a passion for heritage sports.
 It will provide them with the opportunity to acquire the latest and finest tools and supplies related to horses, camels, and falcons.